phorton1/phorton1/readme.md

   Audio files, *like MP3s*, contained in a single folder tree on one or more computers on a home network.
-  The system consists of *Programs* and *Libraries* that organize and present that Library in a variety of manners, mostly centered aound the notion of being a completely compliant with various standards including [HTML](https://en.wikipedia.org/wiki/HTML),
+  The system consists of *Programs* and *Libraries* that organize and present that Library in a variety of manners, mostly centered around the notion of being a completely compliant with various standards including [HTML](https://en.wikipedia.org/wiki/HTML),